 Pescado Frito (Fried Fish a la Dominicana)

-- ½ teaspoon of dry oregano or thyme leaves , powdered (optional)
+- ½ teaspoon of dry oregano leaves, powdered

 - 3 crushed garlic cloves

-- 1 teaspoon coarse sea salt , or to taste
+- 1 teaspoon coarse sea salt, plus more for serving

 - 3 tablespoons of cornstarch